Nikolozi/AudioUnitV3Experiments/README.md

 # Issue Details

+## Update
+I have submitted Developer Technical Support (DTS) regarding this issue, Case-ID: 1674081.

+I received a reply that the sample rate is provided to the AUv3 MIDI in `allocateRenderResourcesAndReturnError` through the `format` property of the output bus.
+And it appears there's a bug in Logic Pro as it doesn't update the sample rate for the AUv3 MIDI plug-ins.
+I was asked to submit a bug report.

+Feedback ID: FB12042397

+It also looks it's possble to have audio side chains in MIDI processor plug-ins and it's up to a host to do it.
+>It is possible from the standpoint of the `AUAudioUnit` interface to declare a side chain input in a MIDI processor plug-in.
+A side chain is simply an input bus for instruments, and an extra input bus for effects.
+However, it is up to the host to provide input to the side chain.
+This is currently not possible in Logic Pro.
+If you would like for Apple to consider adding support for such features, please submit your suggestion via Feedback Assistant.

+Feedback ID: FB12042407

+---
+## Description & Steps to reproduce it

 **The main question:** how is a MIDI AUv3 plug-in supposed to figure out host's sample rate?

 MIDI AUv3 plug-in being of type `aumi / kAudioUnitType_MIDIProcessor`.